ArtFXDev/Prism/README.md

 Example:
 `"Houdini_path": "rez env houdini ssx_houdini -- houdini"`

+## Launching DCC using rez

+If the config (Prism Settings > DCC Apss) contains a rez command for a DCC launch (as configured in PRISM_USER_PREFS / PRISM_DEFAULT_USER_PREFS), then the current rez request is added to the rez command, to inherit the rez environment.
+This is useful to transmit the project package from prism to the DCC.
+(the "prism" package itself is removed from the rez command).

+If the config (Prism Settings > DCC Apss) does not contain a rez command, the default Prism behaviour occurs.

 ## Project startup

 We need server based project folders, and rez packages to configure the projects.